DataDog/documentation/content/en/observability_pipelines/set_up_pipelines/sensitive_data_redaction/http_server.md

 ### Install the Observability Pipelines Worker
 1. Select your platform in the **Choose your installation platform** dropdown menu.
-1. Enter the Logstash address and port.
+1. Enter the HTTP/S server address.
+The Observability Pipelines Worker listens to this socket address for logs from the HTTP/S server forwarder.
 For example, `0.0.0.0:9997`.
-The Observability Pipelines Worker listens on this address for incoming log messages.
 1. Provide the environment variables for each of your selected destinations.
 See [prerequisites](#prerequisites) for more information.
 {{< tabs >}}
 {{% tab "Datadog" %}}